 Your Equine Vetrehabber

-In working together with an equine rehabilitation therapist over a period of time, you may be able to change your horse’s way of moving, reduce their pain, and allow the body to heal and come back to balance.
-For many musculoskeletal conditions causing low-grade lameness, this will be enough.
+In working together with an equine rehabilitation therapist over a period of time to restore balance and tensegrity to your horse, you may be able to change your horse’s way of moving, reduce their pain, and allow the body to heal and come back to balance.
+For many musculoskeletal conditions causing low-grade lameness, this can be enough.
 Your Vetrehabber will be able to guide you on whether the shoeing needs attention, or whether you need a dentist, a saddle fit or changes to your tack.

-Your Vetrehabber will also tell you when this course of action probably will not work.
+Your Vetrehabber will also tell you when this course of action is unlikely to work.
 Each horse, each injury and each journey of recovery is different.
 We often need to work together, re-evaluate the course of the lameness, re-assess the recovery plan, and make adjustments to it as time progresses, as the horse progresses, and as we come to understand the complexity of each individual patient more clearly.

 What I’d like you to take home from this message is not to ignore the signals your horse is giving you.